Alex-Beng/yap-train/README.md

 # Yap-Train
-Just copy from Yas-Train,  see below
+SVTR training from Yas-Train, and CenterNet training
 </div>